 If you get this step, you’re halfway down the road.

-Try to figure out, why does the other’s behavior bother me so much?
+Try to figure out, why does the other’s behavior bothers me so much?

 What’s happening to YOU with what the other says or does?